kontent-ai/gatsby-packages/README.md

 * Install the [gatsby-source-kentico-cloud](https://www.npmjs.com/package/gatsby-source-kentico-cloud) NPM package into your Gatsby site via `npm install --save gatsby-source-kentico-cloud`.
 * Use the [gatsby-starter-kentico-cloud](https://github.com/Kentico/gatsby-starter-kentico-cloud) starter site, which has the NPM package installed.

-Once installed, the plugin creates GraphQL nodes of all Kentico Cloud content types, content items and their language variants.

 ### Features

+The plugin creates GraphQL nodes of all Kentico Cloud content types, content items and their language variants.

 Names of nodes are prefixed with `KenticoCloud`.
 More specifically, the content type nodes are prefixed with `KenticoCloudType`, whereas the content items and their language variants have the `KenticoCloudItem` prefix.